zwindler/redalert/README.md

 ## **possible** (as in maybe) future features

 * add external persistance to store incidents in an external database to allow better analysis
+* custom config file that overrides the default values from config.py
 * add **problem management** (linking incidents, adding tasks)
 * interact with other systems like:
   * PagerDuty (create an incident to alert "on call" operator),